gvwilson/thirdbit/src/fiction/makers-return/index.md

 "You're a throwback!"

 Violet blinked.
-"I don't know what that is.
+"I don't know what that means.
 I'm human, just like you."

 "Violet!"